Devina Hermawan: Early life

 Devina's interest in the culinary world began during her time in high school.
-She frequently practiced her cooking passion, utilizing various cookbooks and YouTube channels, to cater events both at home and at school.
+She frequently practiced her cooking passion, using various cookbooks and YouTube channels, to cater events both at home and at school.

 After high school, Devina pursued a degree in Business Management at the Bandung Institute of Technology (ITB), Indonesia.
 Alongside her studies, Devina also accepted requests for private dining services.
 She has served several national figures, including the former President of Indonesia, Susilo Bambang Yudhoyono, and the former Governor of West Java, Ridwan Kamil.

 Another activity Devina pursued was modelling.
 Devina has also worked as a fashion model for several national designers.

 She married Anthony Tjandra in 2016.
 The couple has three children.